-Secondary iron overload typically occurs in people who have disorders that impair red blood cell production.
-Such red blood cell disorders include
+Secondary iron overload typically occurs in people who have disorders that impair red blood cell production such as

 In such disorders, the body sometimes increases the amount of iron it absorbs.
 However, the body cannot always use all of the iron because of the difficulty producing new red blood cells.
 In such cases, iron overload can occur.

 Iron also can accumulate in the body when people take in too much iron from

 Men and postmenopausal women do not usually need to take iron supplements.
 If they do take supplements, they may have excess iron in the body, although usually not enough to be dangerous.

 People with mild iron overload usually have no symptoms.
 Others typically feel weak and fatigued.
-Severe iron overload causes the same symptoms as in hemochromatosis (see Hemochromatosis), such as bronze-colored skin, diabetes, joint pains, and erectile dysfunction.
+Severe iron overload causes the same symptoms as in hemochromatosis, such as bronze-colored skin, diabetes, joint pain, and erectile dysfunction.

 The goal of treatment is to reduce the body's iron content.
 For some people, treatment is to remove blood (phlebotomy).
 However, many people with secondary iron overload also have anemia.
 Because phlebotomy worsens anemia, these people are given iron chelation therapy.